jdidion/atropos/README.md

 1. Multi-threading support, including an extremely fast "parallel write" mode.
 2. Implementation of a new insert alignment-based trimming algorithm for paired-end reads that is substantially more sensitive and specific than the original Cutadapt adapter alignment-based algorithm.
 This algorithm can also correct mismatches between the overlapping portions of the reads.
 3. Options for trimming specific types of data (miRNA, bisulfite-seq).
-4. A new command ('detect') that will detect adapter sequences and other potential contaminants (this is experimental).
+4. A new command ('detect') that will detect adapter sequences and other potential contaminants.
 5. A new command ('error') that will estimate the sequencing error rate, which helps to select the appropriate adapter- and quality- trimming parameter values.
 6. A new command ('qc') that generates read statistics similar to FastQC.
 The trim command can also compute read statistics both before and after trimming (using the '--stats' option).
 7. Improved summary reports, including support for serialization formats (JSON, YAML, pickle), support for user-defined templates (via the optional Jinja2 dependency), and integration with [MultiQC](http://multiqc.info).